travelgateX/documentation-site/content/travelgatex/reference/objects/CancelPolicy.md

       "typeString": "Boolean!",
       "name": "refundable",
       "url": "/travelgatex/reference/scalars/boolean",
-      "description": "Indicates if the option is refundable or not.\nThis information is mandatory.", "isDeprecated": "",
+      "description": "Indicates if the option is refundable or not.", "isDeprecated": "",
       "args": null
     },